secretstartups/handbook/customer-success/solutions-architects/demo-architect/index.html.md

 - X to GitLab Workshop ( GitHub, Bitbucket, etc.)
     - [Slides](https://drive.google.com/drive/folders/1L_kd6QudSWcvAKDM-h6oPvvC6LiNj_ER)
     - [Content](https://gitlab.com/gitlab-learn-labs/sample-projects)
-    - What does it sell/cover: This can be many different topics but typicalls is GitHub or Bitbucket.
+    - What does it sell/cover: This can be many different topics but typically is GitHub or Bitbucket.
 The goal here is to take people new to GitLab and show them how easy it is to swap platforms and what they are missing.
     - Instruqt?: Maybe

-## Labs/Hands On Content
+## Labs/hands-on Content

-The goal of labs is to provide SA/CSM/CSEs with the ability to put on hands on demos for a customer to land a sale without them having to go through all of the work to set it up.
-These have had tremedious success being the key to landing a first order or getting a customer to see the vaule in Ultimate.
-They are often a great replacement for a trial as well because we can do a hands on exercise into a short trial to ensure they actually test out the functionality we want them to.
+The goal of labs is to provide SA/CSM/CSEs with the ability to put on hands-on demos for a customer to land a sale without them having to go through all of the work to set it up.
+These have had tremendous success being the key to landing a first order or getting a customer to see the value in Ultimate.
+They are often a great replacement for a trial as well because we can do a hands-on exercise into a short trial to ensure they actually test out the functionality we want them to.
 Because of this the content often needs to be customised so there is no set template like the workshops or cs demos.
 Instead we often use those as a starting point for the final result we are trying to show.
 To request a lab you first need to fill out this [issue](https://gitlab.com/gitlab-com/customer-success/demo-engineering/workshop-library/demo-engineering-workshop-issues/-/issues/8) then one of the Demo Architects will set up and intro call with you to go over content and start the process.
 Below are some examples of past labs we have ran:

 - Interactive Security Lab: The goal of this lab was to give the attendees a real life experience using GitLab to solve security problems.
 It was a small in person event, so we created an insecure project with many issues that were then assigned to various attendees.
-There was a short intro to GitLab + Security, followed by 2 hours of hands on group work where the students collaborated to secure the project with their assigned issues.
+There was a short intro to GitLab + Security, followed by 2 hours of hands-on group work where the students collaborated to secure the project with their assigned issues.
 This was then followed by a retro and wrap up which really drove the value home.

 - Customer Lab Series: There was a customer that was partially using GitLab premium but still primarily a BitBucket account.
-A team of SAs + CSMs came together and gave a series of 20+ labs that walked through how to migrate off of BitBucket and onto GitLab followed by an in depth look at GitLabs Ultimate security features.
+A team of SAs + CSMs came together and gave a series of 20+ labs that walked through how to migrate off of BitBucket and onto GitLab followed by an in depth look at GitLab's Ultimate security features.
 This led to a huge up sell in both licenses and Ultimate.

 - 0 to Hero Labs: This series of Labs has been running in the public sector where an SA will schedule an onsite visit and plan a day of labs.
-Morning is a PM and GitLab basics session to get everyone familiar with the product, followed by an afternoon session that is either hands on/off and highlights all the best practices with GitLab Security.
+Morning is a PM and GitLab basics session to get everyone familiar with the product, followed by an afternoon session that is either hands-on/off and highlights all the best practices with GitLab Security.
 This has been a fantastic pipe generator specifically when you get people in the room that have never heard of GitLab mixed with existing customers.
 Because the sessions are so long there is plenty of time for discussion allowing people to discuss the true value of the product in their field.

 # Shared CS Demos

-These demos are meant for anyone in the CS org to use when they get asked a question like "Hey can you show us how child pipelines work?" and instead of going out and re inventing the wheel you have a catalgue of ready to go applications that cover the topic.
+These demos are meant for anyone in the CS org to use when they get asked a question like "Hey can you show us how child pipelines work?" and instead of going out and re inventing the wheel you have a catalogue of ready to go applications that cover the topic.
 The idea is that anyone can contribute, and it is up to the contributor to keep the content up to date and provide a decent script or recording to help you present the topic.
-Watch the CS & SA slack channels at the start of the month as well when we will announce the porject of the month.
+Watch the CS & SA slack channels at the start of the month as well when we will announce the project of the month.

 ### [AI](https://gitlab.com/gitlab-learn-labs/webinars/ai)